ppark482/atl-dog-parks/README.md

-# Map + Directory of Dog Parks in Atlanta
+# Map + Directory of ATL Dog Parks

 ### Using with Medley - Preparation: